fpusan/SuperPang/README.md

 * `assembly.info`: core/auxiliary and path information for each contig
 * `nodes.fasta`: assembly nodes
 * `core.fasta`: assembly nodes deemed to belong to the core genome of the species by [mOTUpan](https://www.biorxiv.org/content/10.1101/2021.06.25.449606v1)
+* `auxiliary.fasta`: assembly nodes deemed to belong to the auxiliary genome of the species
 * `graph.fastg`: assembly graph in a format compatible with [bandage](https://rrwick.github.io/Bandage/)
 * `node2origins.tsv`: tab-separated file with the assembly nodes, and a comma-separated list of the input genome in which that node was deemed present
 * `params.tsv`: parameters used in the run